allen-hsu/migo/README.md

 ### Mock Logic

-> Just mock PassProvider to valid expired circumstance, if you want to test, you can uncomment this code section.
+> Mock PassProvider to valid expired circumstance, if you want to test, you can uncomment this code section.

 ```kotlin
 PassLocalDataSource.class